steffow/meteor-accounts-saml/README.md

 1. I prefer using OpenAM realms.
 Set up a realm using a name that matches the one in the entry point URL of the `settings.json` file: `https://openam.idp.io/openam/SSORedirect/metaAlias/<YOURREALM>/idp`; we used `zimt` above.
 2. Save the SP metadata (obtained in Step 5 above) in a file `sp-metadata.xml`.
 3. Logon OpenSSO console as `amadmin` and select _Common Tasks > Register Remote Service Provider_
-4. Select the corresponding real and upload the metadata.
+4. Select the corresponding real and upload the metadata (alternatively, point OpenAM to the SP's metadata URL eg `http://sp.meteor.com/_saml/metadata/openam`).
 If all goes well the new SP shows up under _Federation > Entity Providers_